Overview of fractional calculus and its computer implementation in Wolfram Mathematica: Fractional-order differentiation in the Wolfram language

-If we use "Big O notation"\, \cite{BigO} for description of asymptotic behaviour of Meijer G-function, we get the following generic formulas, describing Big O representation of Meijer G-function near its two or three singular points (see Wolfram Functions Site \cite{site} and \cite{MarichevMellin}, p.
+If we use "Big O notation"\, \cite{BigO} for description of asymptotic behaviour of Meijer $G$-function, we get the following generic formulas, describing Big O representation of Meijer $G$-function near its two or three singular points (see Wolfram Functions Site \cite{site} and \cite{MarichevMellin}, p.
 571):

 in \eqref{G33} $|z|\rightarrow 0$,

 When $z\to (-1)^{m+n-p}$ we get

 where